Pension death benefits and inheritance tax changes from April 2027

 How will beneficiary drawdown be treated after 6 April 2027?

 The income tax situation hasn’t changed so benefits are still tax-free if the deceased dies under age 75 – it’s tax-free assuming allocated to drawdown/ lump sum paid out - within 2 years starting on the date on which the scheme administrator first knew of the individual's death or, if earlier, the day when they could first reasonably have been expected to know of it.
-Benefits are taxable if the deceased died on or after age 75 at the recipient’s marginal rate.
+Benefits are taxable if the deceased died on or after age 75 at the recipient’s marginal rate of income tax.

 Will any guarantee period payments from annuities be subject to inheritance tax if paid to someone other than the spouse, whether they’re taken as income payments or lump sums?